Chatting with Your Agent

 Stopping an in-flight response

 If the agent starts doing something you didn't want, use the Stop button in the chat.
 It interrupts the current run immediately.
+If you have messages queued, the next one sends once the run stops — cancel them first if you don't want that.

 Clearing history